CS410-Budget-Buddies-Group/BudgetBuddy/README.md

 # Budget-Buddy
 A budget tracking app!

-## Python installs
+## Installations
-pip install django
-pip install djangorestframework
-pip install pymysql
+Use `npm i` and `pip install -r requirements.txt` to install all required packages.